watameln/creator-docs/content/en-us/chat/bubble-chat.md

 ## Bubble Customization

-After enabling bubble chat, you can customize the appearance and behavior of your chat bubbles to match your experience theme.
-Use the [Properties](../studio/properties.md) window of **BubbleChatConfiguration** for [basic](#basic-customization) changes like text color and spacing.
+After enabling bubble chat, you can customize the appearance and behaviour of your chat bubbles to match your experience theme.
+Use the [Properties](../studio/properties.md) window of **BubbleChatConfiguration** for [basic](#basic-customization) changes like text colour and spacing.
 For [advanced](#advanced-customization) customization, such as adding background images for bubbles, add UI objects as children of **BubbleChatConfiguration** and then modify these objects.

 <img src="../assets/ui/in-experience-text-chat/TextChatService-BubbleChatConfiguration.png" width="320" />